PhillipKellogg/threejs/ReadMe.md

 # Data Visualization Phillip Kellogg

-Thank you for the opourtunity to this position, I would like to go over some of the designs and coding decisions influencing this data visualisation.
+I would like to go over some of the designs and coding decisions influencing this data visualisation.

 ## The Goal